Viking.js makes it easy to work with Rails and REST APIs. It attempts to follow the philosophies of Ruby On Rails.

 <script type="text/javascript" src="/viking.js"></script>

-Viking.Model
+Viking.Model extends

 Backbone.Model adding